 - Home Health Report Card and 29-point visual check on each visit

-HVAC professionals recommend replacing your programmable thermostat with one that's "smart" to save money on your energy bill.
-This means it uses Wi-Fi, so you can control your HVAC system from your smartphone or tablet from bed when you wake up, or just about anywhere in the world.
-You'll get real-time updates on how much energy you're consuming.
+HVAC professionals recommend updating your programmable thermostat with one that’s “smart” to save money on your energy bill.
+This means it connects to Wi-Fi, so you can control your HVAC system from your smartphone or tablet from bed in the morning, or just about anywhere in the world.
+You’ll get real-time updates on how much energy you’re using.

 The best smart thermostats for central heating have:

-- Wi-Fi capabilities with an app to manage it from a smartphone or computer.
+- Wi-Fi capability with an app to manage it from a smartphone or computer.

 - A color screen that shows the current temperature and humidity levels at home, as well as outside weather forecasts so you can adjust accordingly.

-- Smart programming that makes an energy-efficient heating schedule based on your temperature preferences.
+- Smart programming that creates an energy-efficient heating schedule based on your temperature preferences.

-Your energy company likely has valuable rebates for adding a smart thermostat, since they're ENERGY STAR® qualified.
-These rebates may cover a portion or even the complete cost of the thermostat, so check with your natural gas supplier before you buy one.
+Your energy company likely has valuable rebates for installing a smart thermostat, since they’re ENERGY STAR® qualified.
+These rebates may cover a part or even the full cost of the thermostat, so contact your natural gas supplier before you purchase one.

-Your smart thermostat will take care of making an efficient schedule that potentially lowers your heating bill, but you'll need to program it for a few days so it can learn your temperature preferences.
+Your smart thermostat will take care of creating an efficient schedule that potentially reduces your heating bill, but you’ll need to program it for a few days so it can pick up on your temperature preferences.
 We recommend using these winter thermostat settings from the U.S. Department of Energy and ENERGY STAR.

 When You’re at Home

-Your thermostat should be set to 68 degrees for the greatest energy savings.
-If this feels too chilly, these ways to save can help keep your home feeling warmer and your heating bill under control:
+Your thermostat should be set to 68 degrees for maximum energy savings.
+If this feels too cold, these ways to save can help keep your home feeling warmer and your heating bill in check:

-- Open south-facing window treatments during the daytime to let in natural heat from the sun.
-Keep your windows covered at night to keep out cold air.
+- Open south-facing window treatments during the day to let in natural heat from the sun.
+Keep your windows covered at night to seal out cold air.

 - Cover drafty windows with plastic sheeting to prevent air leaks.
-Consider getting energy-saving windows later on, such as double pane with insulating gas or triple pane.
+Consider upgrading to energy-saving windows in the future, such as double pane with insulating gas or triple pane.

 - Add weather stripping on windows and doors.
-Weather stripping is great at preventing cold air drafts and keeping warm air where it belongs.
+Weather stripping is very good at stopping cold air drafts and keeping warm air where it belongs.

-- Make sure heating vents are unrestricted.
-Shutting off vents in rooms you don't use is a bad idea since it can impact air balance and make your furnace work harder.
+- Make sure heating vents are open.
+Closing vents in rooms you don’t use is a bad idea since it can impact air balance and make your furnace work harder.
 Also, try not to block vents as this affects how heating systems distribute warm air.

-- Consider installing more ceiling insulation, since your home leaks a lot of hot air through the attic.
+- Consider adding additional ceiling insulation, since your home leaks a lot of hot air through the attic.

-- Schedule an energy audit through your natural gas company.
-This service is often free and offers valuable advice on how to save money and lower your heating bill.
-It may help you determine how much insulation you need to add, find air leaks and more.
+- Book an energy audit through your natural gas company.
+This service is usually free and provides valuable advice on how to save money and lower your heating bill.
+It may help you identify how much insulation you need to add, pinpoint air leaks and more.

 While You’re Asleep

 The National Sleep Foundation says most people do best in a cool room.
-During the winter, that can vary from 60-67 degrees, depending on your personal preferences.
+During the winter, that can range from 60-67 degrees, depending on your personal preferences.

-Try testing your thermostat for about a week to choose the ideal temperature.
-Begin with the temperature set at 67 degrees and lowering it by a degree every evening.
-You may feel cold initially, but you'll likely be surprised how comfortable you can be at a cooler temperature.
-And how much it can affect your heating bill!
+Try experimenting with your thermostat for about a week to find the right temperature.
+Begin with the temperature set at 67 degrees and decreasing it by a degree every night.
+You may feel chilly at first, but you’ll likely be amazed how comfy you can be at a cooler temperature.
+And how much it can impact your heating bill!

-If you don't have any pets, you can turn down your thermostat as cool as 50 degrees.
-This keeps your heating system running and your pipes from icing.
-But don't be tempted to jack up your furnace when you get back, instead of switching it back to 68.
-This won't warm your home up faster.
-It'll just drive up your heating bill and cause wear and tear on your furnace.
+If you don’t have any pets, you can turn down your thermostat as low as 50 degrees.
+This keeps your heating system operating and your pipes from freezing.
+But don’t be tempted to jack up your furnace when you return, instead of switching it back to 68.
+This won’t heat your home up faster.
+It’ll just drive up your heating bill and cause wear and tear on your furnace.

-If you have pets, you can follow the Department of Energy’s recommendation to set your thermostat back 7-10 degrees while you're away.
-Doing this while you're at the office can save you up to 10% on heating bills every year.
+If you have pets, you can follow the Department of Energy’s suggestion to turn your thermostat back 7-10 degrees while you’re gone.
+Doing this while you’re at work can save you up to 10% on heating bills every year.

-Updating your old, inefficient heating system is one of the smartest ways to save on heating bills.
-A furnace's efficiency is measured in AFUE, or Annual Fuel Utilization Efficiency.
-Simply put, this rating measures how efficiently your furnace uses fuel for heat.
+Replacing your old, inefficient heating system is one of the smartest ways to save on heating bills.
+A furnace’s efficiency is calculated in AFUE, or Annual Fuel Utilization Efficiency.
+In other words, this rating measures how efficiently your furnace uses fuel for heat.

-Newer furnaces have an average AFUE of 95%, while older models only attain around 80%.
-Buying a new furnace that's 15% more efficient can result in major savings on your heating bills over your furnace's life.
-While your precise utility bill savings will vary based on area weather and your temperature preferences, these savings could help your primary heating source pay for itself in time through a cheaper natural gas bill.
+Modern furnaces have an average AFUE of 95%, while old models only achieve around 80%.
+Buying a new furnace that’s 15% more efficient can lead to big savings on your heating bills over your furnace’s life.
+While your precise utility bill reductions will vary based on local weather and your temperature preferences, these cost savings could help your primary heating source pay for itself over time through a cheaper natural gas bill.

-Here are a few other signs that it's time to begin considering furnace installation:
+Here are a few other signs that it’s time to start thinking about furnace installation:

 - Age.
-Most furnaces last between 15-20 years with adequate maintenance.
-If yours is near this age, you should start preparation for replacement to avoid being without heat when your furnace breaks down for good.
+Many furnaces run between 15-20 years with proper maintenance.
+If yours is near this age, you should start planning for replacement to avoid being without heat when your furnace breaks down for good.

 - Repair frequency and cost.
-If your furnace repair bills are more than half the cost of a new system, we suggest getting a new one.
+If your furnace repair bills are more than half the cost of a new system, we recommend buying a new one.
 This also is applicable if repairs are becoming more consistent.

 - Decreased comfort and more expensive heating bills.
-As your furnace ages, it consumes more energy.
-You'll see this through your home being less cozy and your heating bill being more expensive.
+As your furnace ages, it needs more energy.
+You’ll notice this through your home being less comfortable and your heating bill being more expensive.

-- Weird noises.
-It's typical for your furnace to make some sound as it turns on and off.
-But some sounds, especially rattling, banging or screeching, are a clear sign that something's awry.
-Based on the seriousness of the problem, it may just be better to get a new furnace.
+- Odd noises.
+It’s normal for your furnace to make some noise as it turns on and off.
+But some sounds, particularly rattling, banging or screeching, are an obvious sign that something’s awry.
+Based on the severity of the issue, it may just be better to get a new furnace.

 - Yellow burner flames.
-Your furnace's burner flames should always be blue.
-Yellow flames mean your furnace is using more gas and may even be creating carbon monoxide, which can be lethal in large doses.
-Furnaces leaking this dangerous gas should be taken out immediately.
+Your furnace’s burner flames should always be blue.
+Yellow flames suggest your furnace is consuming more fuel and may even be making carbon monoxide, which can be deadly in large doses.
+Furnaces seeping this hazardous gas should be taken out right away.

 We understand that furnace replacement is a major investment.
-It can also be a surprise that you're not fully ready for.
-That's why we have the Service Experts Advantage Program™.
-This stress-free subscription program is transforming home comfort by covering everything, with no big up-front cost or down payment necessary.
+It can also be a shock that you’re not fully ready for.
+That’s why we have the Service Experts Advantage Program™.
+This hassle-free subscription program is transforming home comfort by including everything, with no large up-front cost or down payment necessary.

-For only one reasonable monthly fee, you'll receive:
+For just one reasonable monthly fee, you’ll get: